jurij-jukic/sample-hyperapp/README.md

 3. Update store in `ui/src/store/skeleton.ts`
 4. Modify UI in `ui/src/App.tsx`

+### 5. Rename as appropriate

+Change names throughout from `skeleton-app` (and variants) as appropriate if user describes app name.

 ## Common Issues and Solutions

 ### "Failed to deserialize HTTP request"